Vaginal bleeding between periods

 Vaginal bleeding that occurs between periods or after menopause can be caused by various problems.
 Most are benign and treatable.
 Sometimes vaginal bleeding may be due to cancer or pre-cancer.
 So any unusual bleeding should be evaluated promptly.
 The risk of cancer increases to about 10% in women with postmenopausal bleeding.

-Make sure that bleeding is coming from the vagina and is not from the rectum or in the urine.
+Make sure that bleeding is coming from the vagina and is not from the rectum or the urine.
 Inserting a tampon into the vagina will confirm the vagina, cervix, or uterus as the source of bleeding.

-A careful exam by your health care provider is frequently the best way to sort out the source of the bleeding.
-This exam can be accomplished even while you are bleeding.
-Do not delay getting an exam just because you are currently bleeding.
+A careful exam by your health care provider is most often the best way to find the source of the bleeding.
+This exam can be done even while you are bleeding.

 - Uterine fibroids or cervical or uterine polyps